FlusherDock1/Gutenberg/readme.md

 # Gutenberg for OctoberCMS

 Gutenberg is a rich-text visual editor from WordPress, with the features of bulidng content with blocks.
-With Gutenberg, you can create truly unique content for your site by simply dragging and dropping blocks.
+With Gutenberg, you can create truly unique content for your website by simply dragging and dropping blocks.

 You can test it online here [Gutenberg playground](https://testgutenberg.com/)